saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 =================================

 As it says on the [NAPALM website](https://napalm-automation.net/), `Napalm plays nice with others!`.
 Efforts have been made to enable the use of NAPALM outside of a Python script.
-You can use it for Ansible, Stackstorm and SaltStack.
+You can use NAPALM for Ansible, Stackstorm and SaltStack.

 In the case of SaltStack, the automation framework I am most familiar with, this was done through the creation of a proxy minion and several modules that exposes most of the methods available in NAPALM.
-This ensures you will have an easy time gathering data from supported devices, configure them and all that even comes included with some grains.
+This ensures you will have an easy time gathering data from supported devices, configuring them and all that even comes included with some grains.

 <br>